-While Everest and Annapurna regions have been popular with tourists since the establishment of the tourism industry in Nepal, few tourists knew about Langtang and other trekking regions.
-Because of the lack of promotion these regions were not receiving visitors and were lacking behind in development.
-Thus to boost the economy and alleviate poverty while offering a wonderful experience to the tourists, new trails like the Tamang Heritage Trail have been introduced.
+While Everest and Annapurna regions have been popular with tourists since the tourism industry in Nepal, few tourists knew about Langtang and other trekking regions.
+Because of the lack of promotion these regions were not receiving visitors and were behind in development.
+Thus, new trails like the Tamang Heritage Trail have been introduced to boost the economy and alleviate poverty while offering a wonderful experience to tourists.

 Tamang Heritage Trail takes you across the traditional villages of Tamangs, a mountain tribe that migrated to Nepal from Tibet centuries ago.
-They came as traders and horsemen and settled in the Langtang Region.
-The Tamangs are Buddhists and their customs and traditions are similar to those of the Tibetans.
+They came as traders and horseback riders and settled in the Langtang Region.
+The Tamangs are Buddhists, and their customs and traditions are similar to those of the Tibetans.
 Like the Tibetan highlanders, most of them are keen horsemen.
 The Tamangs have a distinct language.

-The route is extremely scenic and beautiful.
-The forests are covered with colorful prayer flags, pristine rivers and waterfalls, panoramic mountain views, and traditional villages which give an insight into the unique culture of Tamang.
+The route is highly scenic and beautiful.
+The forests are covered with colorful prayer flags, pristine rivers and waterfalls, panoramic mountain views, and traditional villages, which give an insight into the unique culture of Tamang.
 Taking the Tamang Heritage Trail is an enriching experience.

 Langtang Valley Trek

-Most tourists visiting Langtang prefer to go for the Langtang Valley Trek for the terrific Himalayan trekking experience it offers.
+Most tourists visiting Langtang prefer to go to the Langtang Valley Trek for the terrific Himalayan trekking experience.
 The trek takes you to the laps of the Himalayan mountains within a short period of 7 to 10 days.
-As the trailhead lies close to Kathmandu you get to reach the mountains within a short period.
+As the trailhead lies close to Kathmandu, you get to reach the mountains within a short period.

 The Langtang Valley trail takes you inside the biodiverse and ecologically rich Langtang National Park.
 The park is home to endangered wildlife like the Red Panda, Himalayan Tahr, Clouded Leopard, Snow Leopard, etc. The park is covered with thick forests of rhododendron, pine, and oak.

 On the difficulty scale, the Langtang Valley trek is graded moderate.
 The highest altitude you reach is 3798m.
-If you plan to hike to any of the hills expect to reach an altitude above 4000 meters.
+If you plan to hike to any hills, expect to get an altitude above 4000 meters.

 The Helambu Trek takes you on a cultural journey on the outskirts of the Kathmandu valley.
-Lying off-the-beaten-path the trail is yet to be discovered by the usual trekking crowd that visits Nepal each season.
-The Helambu trek takes you past the villages of Tamangs, Sherpas, and Hyolmos, an ethnic community that shares many similarities with the Sherpas and Tibetans.
+Lying off the beaten path, the trail is yet to be discovered by the usual trekking crowd that visits Nepal each season.
+The Helambu trek takes you past the villages of Tamangs, Sherpas, and Holmes, an ethnic community that shares many similarities with the Sherpas and Tibetans.
 A short vacation of 7 days is enough to complete this delightful trek.

-Beginners as well as experienced trekkers can easily complete this trek.
-The only requirement for the Helambu Trek is a fair level of physical fitness.
+Beginners, as well as experienced trekkers, can efficiently complete this trek.
+The only requirement for the Helambu Trek is a reasonable level of physical fitness.

-Surrounded by tall snow-covered mountains the lake is surrounded by several smaller lakes – Saraswati Kunda, Bhiarav Kunda, Suraya Kunda, etc. A big religious fair is held on the precinct of the lake during Janai Purnima (full moon festival celebrated around July-August).
+Surrounded by tall snow-covered mountains, the lake is surrounded by several smaller lakes – Saraswati Kunda, Bhiarav Kunda, Suraya Kunda, etc. A prominent religious fair is held on the precinct of the lake during Janai Purnima (full moon festival celebrated around July-August).
 Brahmins flock to the lake to change their sacred thread and take a purification dip.
-The local shamans also gather at the lake during this time as this is supposed to be an auspicious time for initiation rites.
+The local shamans also gather at the lake during this time, as this is supposed to be an auspicious time for initiation rites.

-Just above the lake is the breathtaking Laurebina Pass from where one can enjoy 360-degree views of the Himalayan range.
-Graded moderate the route to the lake is filled with easy as well as difficult sections.
-The Gosainkunda Lake lies at an altitude of 4380 meters and one has to face the risk of altitude sickness if precautions are not taken.
+Just above the lake is the breathtaking Laurebina Pass, from where one can enjoy 360-degree views of the Himalayan range.
+Graded moderately, the route to the lake is filled with manageable as well as difficult sections.
+The Gosainkunda Lake lies at an altitude of 4380 meters, and one has to face the risk of altitude sickness if precautions are not taken.
 Research thoroughly and have a solid and safe plan before embarking on a trek to Gosainkunda Lake.
-It would be wise to have an experienced guide with you if you are not used to solo trekking.
+It would be wise to have an experienced guide if you are not used to soloing trekking.

 Ganja La Pass Trek

 If you are looking for a short but challenging Himalayan trek, the Ganja La Pass Trek offers you the perfect experience.
-The trek follows the Langtang Valley trail and goes past the Langtang National park to Kyangjin Gompa.
-From Kyangjin Gompa the trail climbs further to the difficult and challenging Ganja La mountain Pass.
+The hike follows the Langtang Valley trail and goes past the Langtang National park to Kyangjin Gompa.
+From Kyangjin Gompa, the trail climbs further to the problematic and challenging Ganja La mountain Pass.

-To reach the pass you walk through the ethnic villages of the Tamangs and forests filled with rich flora and fauna.
-The scenery is absolutely breathtaking and the mountain views are to die for.
-As Tibet lies close to the Langtang region you get to view the Tibetan peaks along with the majestic peaks of the Langtang Range and the Rolwaling Himal en route.
+To reach the pass, you walk through the ethnic villages of the Tamangs and forests filled with rich flora and fauna.
+The scenery is breathtaking, and the mountain views are to die for.
+As Tibet lies close to the Langtang region, you get to view the Tibetan peaks along with the majestic peaks of the Langtang Range and the Rolwaling Himal en route.

 The trail to Ganja La Pass is one of the most challenging trails that can be accessed from Kathmandu within a short period.
 If you are pressed for time but still desire a challenging Himalayan trekking experience, the Ganja La Pass Trek is for you.

 The above treks can be done during spring(March-May), autumn(September-November), and early winter(December).
-During these seasons the weather conditions remain sunny and clear, ideal for hikes and long treks.
-There is not much participation and the trails remain free of snow and ice.
-The days are warm and nights a bit cold.
+During these seasons, the weather conditions remain sunny and clear, ideal for hikes and long treks.
+There is not much participation, and the trails remain free of snow and ice.
+The days are warm and the night a bit cold.

 In higher elevations, the temperatures drop below the freezing point at night.
 So take enough warm clothes with you to combat the cold.
 Many trekkers prefer to trek during spring or autumn as the skies remain crystal clear during these seasons offering breathtaking views of the soaring snow-capped Himalayan peaks.
 Trekking during summer and winter is not recommended because of heavy rainfall and snowstorms.
 Sometimes the trail gets washed away by rain or avalanche during these seasons.